gorgeousbubble/Satellite/README.md

   `git clone https://github.com/gorgeousbubble/satellite.git`

 #### Install dependencies
   You can use `go get -u ...` to install dependencies one by one.
 In Linux, you can enter `$GOPATH/src` and use `make deps` to install all package.
+In Windows you can use `dependencies.bat` to install dependencies.

 #### Build native or container
 Build the project: